rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 You can place security codes either directly in your config file, or in a separate file.

-Note: Files with nnames ending in `_secrets.yaml` are git-ignored.
+Note: Files with names ending in `_secrets.yaml` are git-ignored.

 Secrets have the following structure when in a separate file: